jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 Objects such as icons, shapes, and background images (in some cases) do not necessarily need to be announced if they offer no relevant and important information, and this is where the decorative checkbox comes in.
 This can be checked to ensure that accessibility requirements are met but that people do not need to hear about this image.

 The decision can be particularly important in digital documents as they often contain images of charts, graphs, tables, and infographics.
 Showing information that is vital to the document.
-It is key that these images are described with the content they display, otherwise, people are being excluded for being able to consume the document and may miss out on something vitally important.
+It is key that these images are described with the content they display, otherwise, people are being excluded from being able to consume the document and may miss out on something vitally important.

 \[Link about good alt text practices]

 ### Watch out for generated alt text

-There are a few instances when I've seen images added and the software does its best to add alternative text.
-Whilst this is quite cool, and no doubt improving with the current trends around AI, I believe that alternative text is something that still needs human context and consideration.
-The accessibility checker will flag images that have alt text set in this way as a warning, and I would advise that you check these to make sure something nonsensical that is going to mislead somebody has been added.
+There are a few instances when we've seen images added and the software does its best to add alternative text.
+Whilst this is quite cool, and no doubt improving with the current trends around AI, alternative text is something that still needs human context and consideration.
+The accessibility checker will flag images that have alt text set in this way as a warning, and it's worth checking these to make sure something nonsensical that is going to mislead somebody has not been added.

 ### Colour contrast

 Sufficient colour contrast is required so people can easily see the content.
 It's measured by programmatically checking the contrast between a background and foreground colour (for example text against the background it sits on).
 There are many automated tools that check this on the web, and the document accessibility checker will also flag errors where they are not sufficient.

 Keeping on top of these and checking in often is important, especially if you're creating template documents that may be reused by other people.
-This one is easy to fix and can have a high impact by ensuring people do not miss vital content.
+This one is easy to fix and can have a high impact result by ensuring people do not miss vital content.

 As I would also advise with web accessibility, it's generally not a good idea to try and include text over the top of images, it can make finding a good contrast very hard.
 If this is needed then try and still include a solid background colour behind the copy.